I can remember it like it was yesterday.

 I stayed in the office for a couple extra hours that night, re-running the numbers.

 I can’t find it.
 Something’s not adding up.
-I had to elevate the issue.

 And oh, by the way, the Contractor was planning on starting pile driving tomorrow….